huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Teleoperation is useful to record data.
 To this end, you can use `teleop_step` from [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) with `record_data=True`.
 It outputs the follower position as `"observation.state"` and the leader position as `"action"`.
 It also converts the numpy arrays into torch tensors, and concatenates the positions in the case of two leader and two follower arms like in Aloha.

-Run this code to try data recording during a teleoperation step:
+Run this code several time to see how (slowly) moving the leader arm affects the observation and action:
 ```python
 observation, action = robot.teleop_step(record_data=True)
 leader_pos = robot.leader_arms["main"].read("Present_Position")